 Forgiveness is repetitive.

-On life changing events that go haywire, you will have to forgive repeatedly.
+On life-changing events that go haywire, you will have to forgive repeatedly.
 Our souls have a way of being disappointed at deep levels.
 They are slow to snap back to their original states.
-In the meantime you will need to forgive over and over.
+In the meantime, you will need to forgive over and over.
 Don’t pay attention to simple-minded people who say idiotic, simplistic things like, “You haven’t really forgiven if that issue is still alive in your heart.”
 The fact that the original issue is still alive doesn’t mean that you didn’t forgive or that you haven’t dealt with it.
-It’s simply evidence that you have deep feelings.
+It simply evidences that you have deep feelings.
 You have work to do still as you peel the onion another layer deeper.
-Remember, it’s an onion not an apple.
+Remember, it’s an onion, not an apple.

 Forgiveness requires divine intervention.